 Living in Denial Doesn’t Have to be Permanent

-If the circumstances that led you to denial are particularly traumatizing, you should certainly consider seeking professional help.
+If the circumstances that led you to denial are particularly traumatizing, you should certainly consider seeking professional help through in-person or online therapy.
 However you work through this, be gentle with yourself.

 Remember that as hard as it will be, it will be freeing and healing to unearth the buried feelings.
 And you will end up feeling better and stronger in the long-run.